Modules, Philosophy, and Building Blocks

 PK-Sim® is a comprehensive software tool for whole-body physiologically based pharmacokinetic modeling .
-It enables rapid access to all relevant anatomical and physiological parameters for humans and the most common laboratory animals (mouse, rat, minipig, dog, and monkey) that are contained in the integrated database.
-Moreover, access to different PBPK calculation methods to allow for fast and efficient model building and parameterization is provided.
+It enables rapid access to all relevant anatomical and physiological parameters for humans and common laboratory animals (mouse, rat, minipig, dog, monkey and rabbit) contained in the integrated database.
+Users are able to access to different PBPK calculation methods to allow for fast and efficient model building and parameterization.
 Relevant generic passive processes, such as distribution through blood flow as well as specific active processes such as metabolization by a certain enzyme are automatically taken into account by PK-Sim®.
 Like most PBPK modeling tools, PK-Sim® is designed for use by non-modeling experts and only allows for minor structural model modifications.
 Unlike most PBPK modeling tools though, PK-Sim® offers different model structures to choose from, e.g. to account for important differences between small and large molecules (see Model settings).
 More importantly, PK-Sim® is fully compatible with the expert modeling software tool MoBi®, thereby allowing full access to all model details including the option for extensive model modifications and extensions.
 This way customized systems pharmacology models may be set up to deal with the challenges of modern drug research and development.

 MoBi® is a systems biology software tool for multiscale physiological modeling and simulation.
 Within the restrictions of ordinary differential equations, almost any kind of (biological) model can be imported or set up from scratch.
 Examples include biochemical reaction networks, compartmental disease progression models, or PBPK models.
 However, de novo development of a PBPK model, for example, is very cumbersome such that the preferred procedure is to import them from PK-Sim®.
-Importantly, MoBi® also allows for the combination of the described examples and thereby is a very powerful tool for modeling and simulation of multi-scale physiological systems covering molecular details on the one hand and whole-body architecture on the other hand.
+Importantly, MoBi® also allows for the combination of the described examples and thereby is a very powerful tool for modeling and simulation of multi-scale physiological systems covering molecular details and whole-body architecture.

 The modular architecture of the software platform is outlined in screenshot below.

-Apart from the two central, graphical user interface (GUI) based software tools PK-Sim® and MoBi®, the software platform has a common core, import and export options, as well as interfaces to general computing environments, as detailed in the following.
+Apart from the two central, graphical user interface (GUI) based software tools PK-Sim® and MoBi®, the software platform includes a qualification framework, validation and automation tools, import and export options, as well as interfaces to general computing environments, as detailed below.

-Apart from the communication and exchange via Matlab®, PK-Sim® and MoBi® have import and export functions for MS Excel® that allow for the import of experimental data or the export of simulation results, for example.
-The SBML and SCAMP import functionalities for MoBi® are currently being updated to new versions and will soon be integrated.
+Apart from the communication and exchange via R, PK-Sim® and MoBi® have import and export functions for MS Excel®, CSV and NONMEM® that allow for the import of experimental data or the export of simulation results, for example.
+MoBi® has SBML import functionalities.